Ex-police officer who fatally shot Walter Scott gets 20-year prison sentence

 On Thursday, Michael Slager, the ex-North Charleston patrolman, learned his fate after pleading guilty in Scott's death: He was sentenced to 20 years behind bars.

-His prison time is within the sentencing guidelines for second-degree murder and obstruction of justice that U.S. District Judge David Norton said were committed.
+His two-decade prison sentence and two years of supervised release is within the sentencing guidelines for second-degree murder and obstruction of justice that U.S. District Judge David Norton said were committed.
 Slager shot Scott with "malice and recklessness," Norton said, and then gave false testimony to investigators.

 Scott's mother, Judy Scott, was one of seven family members who spoke before Slager was sentenced.
 She recalled her 50-year-old son grew up a "happy, jolly child" and then turned to Slager directly, telling him, "I forgive you."